Modern Slavery Act

 Our Supply Chain Manager attended a two day LRQA internal QMS auditor course to improve their knowledge, techniques and processes to be utilised in improving effectiveness whilst carrying out both quality and ethical site audits.

 Our in house training on modern slavery is a continuous process.

 In order to keep modern slavery awareness high in our business, we have set up an online compliance awareness course which employees are required to complete.
 The first course was held in 2019.

 AMG will continue to update its policies and procedures as required in order to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.

 AMG have a dedicated project team that includes members of Finance, Supply Chain and HR who meet every 4-6 weeks to discuss KPIs and any risks identified.

-Employee training is carried out onsite to raise awareness and how to spot the signs of modern slavery, information on sharing risks and approaches is included on all notice boards and in the company monthly team brief.
+Employee training is carried out onsite to raise awareness and how to spot the signs of modern slavery, information on sharing risks and approaches is included on all notice boards and quarterly in the company team brief.

 AMG understand that there is a clear moral case for eliminating modern slavery and human rights, we acknowledge the need to take a collaborative approach with supplier engagement and will share knowledge and training material where necessary.

 This statement was approved on 06 March 2020 by the Board of Directors.